EdaZeynepU/web_final/README.md

 <h1>Student Management Website</h1>

+you can visit this side from that link: https://edazeynepu.github.io/web_final/html/login.html

 Features
 View Your Notes: Access your academic records and course-related information.
 Class Management: Instructors can edit or delete classes as needed.